 RECITUS Learning Activities with online docs and tools

 With permission, and distributed under the Creative Commons BY-NC-SA license, LEARN and its partners have begun the process of adapting these activities into English, and occasionally creating variations based on their activities.
-Note: As you can see we have just started!
-If you would like to help with the translations, contact Paul R @ LEARN as usual!

 LEARNING ACTIVITIES available in English so far!